Feature Adoption Metrics for SaaS – How to Improve Adoption Rates

 You can use in-app modals to make feature announcements and explain how they can help your customers.
 But be sure not to overuse the full-screen modals, i.e., do not force users to engage.
 This can backfire, if not used wisely.

 Your customers will use each feature in varying ways, and all of them will not have use for every feature.
 Therefore, to make your features more relevant to every customer, you need to segment them based on user personas.
-This will allow you to personalize your in-app message to specific customer needs.
+This will allow you to personalize your in-app message to specific customer needs and increase feature adoption.

 Userpilot offers robust segmentation capability that includes NPS score, demographics, user activity, and even in-app behavior via feature tags and custom events.